chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] fix: Marks symbols referenced in `patch()` as unresolved although they exist (imported)
+- [x] fix: Add to __all__ is missing the plugin prefix and shold probably go away
+- [x] fix: Inspection "Symbol 'InMemNetboxPrefixMatches' is not exported in package __all__" should ignore private packages and not trigger if it's exported in the next public package
 - [x] feat: copy special: copy test as pytest node id reference
 - [x] feat: Introduce type alias for union type
 - [x] feat: Support skip toggle for single parameters